Practical Completion

 Practical completion is the contractual milestone when a building is sufficiently complete for its intended purpose, triggering key obligations like defects liability and final payment.

 Practical completion (PC) is one of the most significant milestones in a construction contract.
 It's the point at which the works are complete — or complete enough — for the building to be used for its intended purpose, even if minor defects remain.
-When PC is reached, several critical things happen simultaneously.
+Getting PC right has major financial and legal consequences for developers, contractors, and purchasers alike.

+When PC is certified, several critical things happen simultaneously.
 First, the risk of loss or damage typically transfers from the contractor to the developer.
+You need insurance in place from this date.
 Second, the defects liability period begins — usually 12 months during which the contractor must return to fix any defects that emerge.
-Third, the contractor is entitled to release of the first half of retention monies.
-And fourth, the clock stops on liquidated damages.
+Third, the contractor is entitled to release of the first half of retention monies, typically 2.5% of the contract sum.
+Fourth, the clock stops on liquidated damages.
+And fifth, if you're selling off-the-plan, settlement timelines with purchasers start running.

 How UpScale Handles This